neilpricetw/kubernetes-security-nodejs-mysql/README.md

 ### 12. Reference container images by their sha256 hash
 __Why__:
 The Sunburst SolarWinds supply chain hack was a very cleverly engineered attack.
 I could spend 30 mins just talking about that.
 In short the SolarWinds CI/CD pipeline was compromised, a hacker was able to add their own code into a legitimate trusted SolarWinds artifact that the pipeline creates.
-The artifact was consumed by many large and small trusting organisations unwittingly creating a hole in their security.
+The 'trusted' artifact was unwittingly consumed by many large and small organisations creating a hole in their security.
 The hacker also went back and fixed the pipeline and removed their code once SolarWinds customers had been infected.
 There is much you can do in this space to harden your CI/CD pipelines like signing your artifacts.
 One best practice is to not use latest or v1.1 tag names to reference images for your containers.
-This is because these tags do not guarantee you are getting the image you expect, it could be modified.
+This is because these tags do not guarantee you are getting the image you expect, it could have been modified.
 Instead it's recommended that you reference the container images by their sha256 digests (if you have the image locally you can run docker images --digests to see the sha256 references) then there is 100% no doubt which image you are consuming.

-You can take this further by Cryptographic signing your build steps and artifacts which will can increase trust in the system / supply chain.
+You can take this further by Cryptographic signing of your build steps and artifacts which will can increase trust in the system / supply chain.
 You can use Notary or Cosign for signing.
-Another reason to do this is because of type squatting where packages with similar names will be made available which are malicious and can catch unsuspecting victims.
+Another reason to do this is because of type squatting where packages with similar names will be made available which are malicious and can catch out unsuspecting victims.

 __Preventative Steps__:
 So for the mysql container I've updated it to this: